KaiquanMah/llm-trust-lens/README.md

 ## 7. Results Summary

+Please note that for the results section below, we will show only experiments using 25% of OOS classes, to compare to the THUIAR paper.
+For experiments with other percentage of OOS classes, you can still access the results in the [results folder](https://github.com/KaiquanMah/llm-trust-lens/tree/main/results).

 ### 7.1 Overall Accuracy & Macro F1-score - 25% OOS Class

 * From experiments where we converted 25% of classes to 'OOS'/Open and ran the pipeline, below are the Overall Accuracy & Macro F1-scores.